steve-aurifexlabs/forth/readme.md

 The cpu and assembler depend on this tiny library for bit vector representation, arithmetic, and logic.

 See bits.js.
-It's also under 200 lines of JS and designed to be ultra portable.
+It's also around 200 lines of JS and designed to be ultra portable.

 - Simple array of booleans
 - Truth table based arithmetic and logic (add, subtract, and, or, not, equal)